EU telecoms chief gets backing for reform package

-BRUSSELS, Sept 10 (Reuters) - The European Union Commission has approved a plan to spur investment in communications networks and create a single market for telecoms services despite concerns that some parts may favour big operators, two officials said on Tuesday.
+BRUSSELS (Reuters) - The European Union Commission has approved a plan to spur investment in communications networks and create a single market for telecoms services despite concerns that some parts may favor big operators, two officials said on Tuesday.

 The commission’s telecoms chief Neelie Kroes will on Thursday present the reforms, which are part of an effort to help Europe catch up with Asia and North America in mobile and fast-speed network infrastructure.